Amadio336/Resonance/README.md

 **Main Aim**

-A web application that aims to find, analyze and handle dialogic syntax in ancient Greek texts
+A web application that aims to help find, analyze and handle dialogic syntax in ancient Greek texts

 **Operation detail**